evanbarr/Excel-TableCornerLabels/README.md

 Install
 -------

-The only file you need to download is CornerLabels.xlam.
-If you also download Install.bat into the same directory, you can double-click on Install.bat to copy CornerLabels.xlam into %appdata%\Microsoft\AddIns\.
+The only file you need to download is `CornerLabels.xlam`.
+If you also download `Install.bat` into the same directory, you can double-click on `Install.bat` to copy `CornerLabels.xlam` into `"%appdata%\Microsoft\AddIns\"`.

 To enable the add-in:
 1. Open Excel and select a blank workbook (or any workbook).